mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 4o6 solution described at {{RFC7341}}.
 In order to make 4o6RA behave properly, the L2 network connecting CPEs shall not allow DHCP traffic to reach any DHCP server.
-Furthermore, at least one 4o6RA shall be reacheable in that L2 network so that the reacheability of a DHCP server is granted by means of 4o6RA.
+Furthermore, at least one 4o6RA shall be reachable in that L2 network so that the reacheability of a DHCP server is granted by means of 4o6RA.